-Amount of Claim: R\$1,111,380 (approximately C\$475,000)
+Amount of Claim: R\$1,111,380 (approximately C\$450,000)

 Status: On January 28, 2016, the evidentiary hearing took place.
 The plaintiff did not present any witnesses or new evidence.
 The judge requested that the Brazilian Departamento Nacional de Producao Mineral (the "DNPM") present information in respect of the mineral rights in question before making his decision.
-Information from the DNPM remains outstanding.
+The DNPM presented information in July 2017 and Talon Ferrous responded to such information.
+The parties await a determination by the judge.